QuantiusBenignus/blurt/NET_TRANSCRIBE.md

 * Please, run the script from the command line first to check for its dependencies and have them installed.

-When **netwsi** is properly set up, Blurt will work the same way as with local instance of whisper.cpp.
+When **wsi** is properly set up, Blurt will work the same way as with local instance of whisper.cpp.
 Likely faster.

-The next section explains why this mode of transcription is recommended.
+The next section explains why this mode of transcription may bring some speedup.

 ## Signifficant Speedup
 ### ... when running a local whisper.cpp server (on the same machine or LAN) versus using main executable